Alen Simonyan: Political career

 On 30 May 2015, he was elected member of the Civil Contract party board, becoming a spokesperson for the party.
 He was re-elected on 30 October 2016.

 From 2017 to 2018, Simonyan was a member of the Yerevan City Council in the composition of Way Out Alliance.
 On 16 May 2018, he was elected Member of the National Assembly by the national electoral list of the Way Out Alliance.
 Later that year, on 9 December 2018, he was elected member of the National Assembly by the national electoral list of the My Step Alliance.

 On 15 January 2019, he was elected vice president of the National Assembly, then president of the National Assembly on 2 August 2021.
 After the resignation of President Armen Sarkissian on 1 February 2022, Simonyan assumed the powers and duties of president of Armenia as acting president.

 On 27 June 2024, Simonyan confirmed that Armenia's leadership wants the country to join the European Union and that it will hold a referendum in the near future.
 Simonyan stated "Our society has made a decision to be part of the European Union" and "I think that sometime in the near future we will have this referendum and I am sure that our people will say yes".

+He was appointed Secretary of the Security Council of Armenia on 13 August 2026.